Bogdanp/pyrepl.vim/README.md

 # Example use

-You can watch a video of it in action [here](http://www.youtube.com/watch?v=u4qT2BbOHbE).
+You can watch videos of the plugin in action [here](http://www.youtube.com/user/nadgobp#p/u).

 #Installation